annasadka/portfolio/README.md

 <br><br>
 # Work experience:
-After completing the Dare IT Challenge I completed an internship at TestArmy, focusing on manual testing of web applications and preparing documentation.
-I then worked as a Software Tester at ennovative, where I tested project and event management applications, deepened my knowledge of software testing, and started automating tests using Cypress.
+After completing the Dare IT Challenge, where I tested the Futbolkolektyw app for football players, I started an internship at TestArmy.
+There, I was responsible for manual testing of web applications, preparing test scenarios and documentation.

+Later, I joined ennovative as a Software Tester, where I tested project and event management applications.
+My main responsibilities included designing and executing manual tests, reporting bugs, and maintaining test documentation.
+I also created and maintained automated tests in Cypress using TypeScript, analyzed test results, and worked closely with developers and other testers to identify and solve issues.
+This role allowed me to significantly deepen my knowledge of both manual and automated testing in a dynamic, agile environment
 <br><br>

 # My Projects